SamuelParkerTech/BeerReviewDjango/README.md

 # Database

 The main data for the database was created from the beers on offer at the beer festival.
-Once I had the list and images needed I added this data to an google sheet.
-I used ChatGPT to convert this data to in to a JSON form.
+Once I had the list and images needed I added this data to a google sheet.
+I used ChatGPT to convert this data to in to a JSON form to save time.

 ![image](https://github.com/user-attachments/assets/ba77e065-8963-4906-8a9e-348b92d83b22)